Freskoko/CycleTrafficWeather/INF161report.md

 *Difference in data spacing*

 The weather data has 6 data points per hour, (for every 10 minutes), however the traffic data only has 1 data point per hour.
 The solution to this misalignment was taking the mean of the 6 values makign up an hour in the weather data.

-The end goal is to predict weather for a given hour, and so converting the traffic per hour for minutes by dividing by 6 would not be favourable, as now the model would guess for each 10 minutes in an hour.
+The end goal is to predict weather for a given hour, and so converting the traffic per hour for minutes by dividing by 6 would not be favourable.
+If we were to do so, now the model would guess for each 10 minutes in an hour.
 Taking the mean of values is an area where quite a lot of data may be lost through "compression".

 *Time frame differences*